mattrussell2/unit_test/README.md

 If the command fails, ensure that unit_test is in a folder on your $PATH, and that it is user-executable.

-## usage
+## usage requirements
+In order to use unit_test, a few requirements must be met.
+Namely, there must be certain testing files in your working directory, each containing test functions.
+Further, there must be a Makefile which follows a few simple rules.

-### file requirements
+### test file(s)
-unit_test requires:

-1) A testing file of the form XX_tests.cpp to be in your current working directory
+unit_test requires one or more testing files of the form XX_tests.cpp
-2) A Makefile which requires a file unit_test_driver.cpp, and which will build an executable 'a.out'.

-The file unit_test_driver.cpp is created for you by unit_test - this file has the testing program's main(), so there is no need for you to write a main.
-Instead, think of your test functions as each being its own main.

-### test requirements
+### test functions
 Each test must be a function which has
   1) a void return type
   2) no input arguments

+### Makefile
+unit_test requires a Makefile with a target names 'unit_test', which requires a file unit_test_driver.cpp, and which will build an executable 'a.out'.

+For the sample program above, the following would be a simple Makefile rule for unit_test:

+  unit_test: unit_test_driver.cpp Foo_tests.cpp Foo.h
+        $(CXX) $(CXXFLAGS) unit_test_driver.cpp Foo_tests.cpp

+**NOTE**
+The file unit_test_driver.cpp is created for you by unit_test - this file has the testing program's main(), so there is no need for you to write a main.
+Instead, think of your test functions as each being its own main.

+## testing notes
 A test is considered upon successful execution of the test function.

 It is suggested that you use assert in your tests, however this is not required.